influxdata/docs-v2/content/influxdb/cloud/write-data/troubleshoot.md

 ## Troubleshoot failures

-If you notice data is missing in your bucket, check the following:
+If you notice data is missing in your bucket, do the following:

 - Does the `message` property in the response body contain details about the error?
 - Do all lines contain valid syntax, e.g. [line protocol](/influxdb/cloud/reference/syntax/line-protocol/) or [CSV](/influxdb/cloud/reference/syntax/annotated-csv/)?